Welcome to PADES* Watch in Kennebunk!

 Check in frequently for updates and news.

-The Town of Kennebunk is readying a document called the Strategic Economic Development Action Plan.
-Its content will likely find its way into the Town's Comprehensive Plan.
+The Town of Kennebunk has a document called the Strategic Economic Development Action Plan.
+Its content finds its way into the Town's Comprehensive Plan.

 Eight pages into the SEDAP document there are paragraphs that state a goal is "to clearly identify and celebrate the natural resources of Kennebunk and link them to economic development strategies."